uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 # Submission Instructions

 * Submission will be by GitHub Classroom.
-Please follow the link on eClass.
-Make sure you also submit a link on eClass on time!
+Please follow the link on Canvas.
+Make sure you also submit a link on Canvas on time!

 # Marking